History of Southampton: Regency period (1795–1837)

 For centuries, the only crossings of the river Itchen in this area were at Mansbridge, some distance upstream from Southampton, and at Itchen Ferry village.
 The Northam Bridge Company was formed in 1796.
-They built a toll bridge at Northam which was opened in September 1799 and new roads connecting the bridge to Southampton and Botley, Hampshire.
-The town was further connected to Portsmouth via another toll bridge built at Bursledon and another road which linked Bursledon bridge to the new Northam to Botley road at Bitterne.
+They built a toll bridge at Northam, which was opened in September 1799, and new roads connecting the bridge to Southampton and Botley, Hampshire.
+The town was further connected to Portsmouth via another toll bridge built at Bursledon and another road that linked Bursledon bridge to the new Northam to Botley road at Bitterne.

 The Floating Bridge also connected Southampton to Woolston and Portsmouth on the east bank of the River Itchen in 1836.

-Southampton was one of the boroughs reformed by the Municipal Corporations Act 1835, and contained the parishes of All Saints, Holy Rood, St John, St Lawrence, St Mary, St Michael, and part of South Stoneham.
+Southampton was one of the boroughs reformed by the Municipal Corporations Act 1835 and contained the parishes of All Saints, Holy Rood, St John, St Lawrence, St Mary, St Michael, and part of South Stoneham.

 The painter John Everett Millais was born in the city in 1829.
 Southampton Solent University's art gallery is named Millais Gallery in his honour.